AchaoticSoftworksCore/AchaoticSources/README.md

 # Achaotic API
-Welcome to achaotic api, please use our script carefully.
+Welcome to Achaotic API, please use our script carefully.